vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

       Template file, required.
 The *file* must be a **tar.gz** archive, with name in the following format: <*distribution*>-<*version*>\*.tar.gz.

+    `--dataset` *dataset*
+      Use a custom dataset for the container's rootfs.
+The dataset and all its parents are created, if it doesn't already exist.
+If used without `--template`, the dataset is expected to already contain the rootfs and `--distribution` and `--version` has to be provided.

+    `--distribution` *distribution*
+      Distribution name in lower case, e.g. alpine, centos, debian, ubuntu.
+      If `--template` is provided, this option is not necessary, but can optionally override the template's distribution info.

+    `--version` *version*
+      Distribution version.
+The format can differ among distributions, e.g. alpine `3.6`, centos `7.0`, debian `9.0` or ubuntu `16.04`.
+      If `--template` is provided, this option is not necessary, but can optionally override the template's distribution version info.

 `ct del` *id*
   Stop and delete container *id*.